skn437/skn-rust-utils/README.md

 ## **_Introduction:_**

-### This is a simple Rust Library for some essential utility functionalities
+### This is a simple Rust Library for some essential utility functions

 ### I made this library so that I can use it in all of my rust projects without writing the same codes over and over again